Dash Sylvereye: A WebGL-powered Library for Dashboard-driven Visualization of Large Street Networks: Animation performance assessment

 \section{Animation performance assessment}

-We quantitatively assessed how ``responsive'' is the user interaction with Dash Sylvereye visualizations on a commodity computer for a set of OSM street networks of varying sizes.
-The responsiveness of a web visualization can be assessed by measuring the screen refresh rate of a web page in terms of the animation frames per second (FPS).
-In addition, measuring the animation CPU time is useful to determine if the GPU is handling most of the visualization workload.
+We quantitatively assessed how ``responsive'' is to the user interaction with Dash Sylvereye visualizations on a commodity computer for a set of OSM street networks of varying sizes when exploiting software acceleration.

+Panning\footnote{Panning consists in holding the left button of the mouse and moving the mouse to navigate on the map.} of a web map is an important operation since, in our case, it lets the user navigate the road network and explore its elements.
+We, therefore, assessed how smooth is the panning of a network visualization by measuring the screen refresh rate of a web page in terms of the animation frames per second (FPS).
+The CPU time and frame duration can offer insights for explaining the observed FPS.

 We conducted the assessment on a commodity computer with a dual-core AMD A9-9425 processor at 3.1 GHz, with an Integrated AMD Radeon R5 (Stoney Ridge) GPU, and 7.2 GiB in RAM.
 The computer was running Linux Ubuntu 18.04.4 LTS 64-bits.
 Note that the processor used in the experiments is a mid-end mobile CPU with an integrated GPU that can be found in budget laptops.